How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 How many oil rig workers die each year?

 A ten-year study found that the oil and gas extraction industry employs only 110 people annually out of approximately 1,189 people.
-There were only ten women each year, and most were between the ages of 25 and 34.
+There were only ten women yearly, and most were between 25 and 34.
 About 40 percent of fatalities occurred in transportation accidents, about 26 percent from contact with equipment, and about 14 percent from fire or explosion.
 The death rate was around 25 per 100,000 workers.
 Drilling company workers experienced the highest fatality rate in the industry (44.6 per 100,000).

-Any well, onshore or offshore, can be vulnerable to a sudden pressure build-up.
-Oil drilling uses powerful and flammable chemicals.
-The oil extraction industry's risk of fire and explosion is very high.
+Onshore or offshore, any well can be vulnerable to a sudden pressure build-up.
+Oil drilling uses powerful and flammable chemicals, and the oil extraction industry's risk of fire and explosion is very high.

 Common causes of death on oil rigs